psevestre/openid-fapi/Financial_API_Grant_Management.md

 ## Terminology

-* Grant is a set of permissions (authorisation) granted by a User to a Client.
-Grant is a resource captured and managed by an Authorisation Server.
+* Grant is a set of permissions (authorization) granted by a User to a Client.
+Grant is a resource captured and managed by an Authorization Server.

 * Consent is a legal concept that can result in a grant being created, but also can include legal, audit, reporting, archiving and non-repudiation requirements.
-Grant is an authorisation created as a result of consent.
+Grant is an authorization created as a result of consent.

 * Grant Management API: a HTTP-based API provided by the authorization server that clients can use to query the status of, update, replace and revoke grants.